This project was delivered between April 2022 and March 2025.

 1) Addressing research gaps on the impacts of solid waste and wastewater on water resources in South Africa

-Overarching project which aims to align research gaps in solid waste and wastewater pollution impacts on surface water resources with stakeholder needs.
-The project will involve undertaking a gap analysis process of research needs within a Theory of Change framework, whilst producing refined solid waste and wastewater pollution hotspot maps for South Africa; characterising source-sink pathways of waste into rivers; and providing a suite of models linking wastewater pollution impacts to biological responses.
-This project is being delivered by Dr Nick Rivers-Moore.
+Overarching project which aimed to align research gaps in solid waste and wastewater pollution impacts on surface water resources with stakeholder needs.
+The project involved undertaking a gap analysis process of research needs within a Theory of Change framework, whilst producing refined solid waste and wastewater pollution hotspot maps for South Africa; characterising source-sink pathways of waste into rivers; and provided a suite of models linking wastewater pollution impacts to biological responses.
+This project was delivered by Dr Nick Rivers-Moore.

 2) Water Quality Decision Support Tool

-To develop an adaptive neuro-fuzzy inference system (ANFIS) for prediction of water quality indices and costing, as a decision support tool.
+This project developed an adaptive neuro-fuzzy inference system (ANFIS) for prediction of water quality indices and costing, as a decision support tool.
 This is for water treatment managers and policy makers applicable across South Africa.
-Two methodologies will be brought together; artificial neural networks and fuzzy logic methods to predict water quality in river systems.
-The cost of water treatment will be included in the decision support tool.
-The project will validate and apply the decision support tool for South African river systems and investigate its utility in a global context.
-This project is being delivered by the University of KwaZulu-Natal.
+Two methodologies were brought together; artificial neural networks and fuzzy logic methods to predict water quality in river systems.
+The cost of water treatment was also included in the decision support tool.
+The project validated and applied the decision support tool for South African river systems and investigated its utility in a global context.
+This project was delivered by the University of KwaZulu-Natal.

 3) Modelling Water Quality of the Msunduzi: accommodating for the effects of climate change and wastewater flow